RuleWorld/bionetgen/index.md

 - command line tool for weighted ensemble sampling of BNGL models is released, [GitHub link](https://github.com/ASinanSaglam/webng), [documentation](https://webng.readthedocs.io/en/latest/).

 ### Getting Help and Reporting Problems
-- The preferred way to get help, report a bug, or request a feature is to post an issue on the [BioNetGen GitHub issues page](https://github.com/RuleWorld/bionetgen/issues).
+- The best way to get help, report a bug, or request a feature is to post an issue on the [BioNetGen GitHub issues page](https://github.com/RuleWorld/bionetgen/issues).
 - You may also send email to <bionetgen.help@gmail.com>.
 We will treat all help email requests, including models or model snippets, as *confidential*.

 ### Citing BioNetGen